4 cups (500 grams) bread flour (people swear by King Arthur, so that's what I use)

 Mix the wet ingredients with a whisk, then add the salt and flour.

 Mix everything together with the handle of a wooden spoon until the dough starts to come together.

-Turn the mixture out onto a lightly floured counter, and knead for 5 to 10 minutes, until smooth and elastic dough is formed.
-(Or use a no-knead approach described under Rising.)
+Turn the mixture out onto a lightly floured counter, and knead for 6 to 10 minutes, until smooth and elastic dough is formed.
+(Or use a no-knead approach described below.)

-Transfer the dough to an olive oil coated bowl), cover with plastic wrap, and set aside for 1 hour, or until almost doubled in size.
+Transfer the dough to an olive oil coated bowl), cover with plastic wrap, and set aside for 45-60 minutes, or until almost doubled in size.
 Punch it down, and give it another 45-60-minute rise.

-My favorite approach eliminates kneading (even though I really like to knead dough) and saves a lot of time fussing with the dough on Friday.
-On Thursday night I do the first 3 steps, above, cover the bowl, and let it sit on the counter over night.
+No knead?
+An alternative approach eliminates kneading, and saves a lot of time fussing with the dough on Friday.
+On Thursday night do the first 3 steps, above, cover the bowl, and let it sit on the counter overnight.
 In the morning the bowl is full of light, fluffy dough, ready to be braided.

-Some folks mix their dough the night before and let it rise in the refrigerator over night, allowing it at least an hour on the counter to come back to room temperature before braiding the next day.
+Some folks mix their dough and let it rise in the refrigerator overnight, allowing it at least an hour on the counter to come back to room temperature before braiding the next day.